IU-PR/Capstone_project/content/docs/Groups/CockTail.md

     These testimonials highlight the value and benefits of our software project, demonstrating its potential to enhance the bar experience for both bartenders and customers.

+{{< hint danger >}}
+**Feedback**
+  Can the bar use the ingredient you will advice?
+  >Among the popular applications there is VIVINO.

+  Why you decided to examine only this app?

+  Theses are not Uses cases rather than Imaginary dreams!
+  Uses cases should reflect how users will use your app and in what cases.
+  You should reformulate them.

+_Feedback by Moofiy_
+{{< /hint >}}

 ## **Lean Startup Questionnaire**

 1. What problem or need does your software project address?